Sebastopol, California: Railways and highways

 Sebastopol once had working railroad trains on Main Street, and the tracks were removed in the late 1980s.
 Passenger service had ceased in the 1930s, and regular freight service ended in the late 1970s.
 This was documented by Analy High School students in a 1979 video Our Train Down Main: a History of the Petaluma and Santa Rosa Railroad.
 The canneries and apple-processing plant are gone from downtown, and vineyards and housing developments have replaced many apple orchards, reducing the demand for freight service.
 The region's last remaining apple processing plant, Manzana Products, announced in 2024 that they would relocate operations to the Yakima Valley of Washington by early 2026.

-Around the time of the removal of rail tracks, the Gravenstein Highway (Route 116) was redesigned with a pair of one-way streets.
+Around the time of the removal of rail tracks, the Gravenstein Highway (State Route 116) routing through town was redesigned with a pair of one-way streets.
 Main Street and Petaluma Avenue were designated one-way streets in the 1980s in an attempt to deal with the town's perennial traffic problem.